 The answers are not revealed once you become a senior in college, but rather when you complete your senior year of high school.
 The top 5 things I recommend to our pre-dental students to guarantee at least an interview to dental school are:

-- Don’t take the DAT for granted.
+1. Tons of volunteer experience outside of dentistry 2.
+Tons of dental shadowing and experience 3.
+Solid academic transcript.
+If you slipped up along the way, be sure to show a positive trend for at least 1 full year.
+4. Create a personal statement that is worthy of publishing.
+Have a professional look it over and edit it.
+5. Don’t take the DAT for granted.
 Sacrifice for a few months and get a score that is above a 21.
 You can do it and over 90% of the MDI Prep students score above a 20 on their DAT exam.